yogeshluthra/MultiDigit_detection_in_natural_scene/README.md

 - All training steps could be seen in Train_FullyTrainVGG16_Dataset1_2xCrops_AugmentedWithFalseImages_withRandomRotations.ipynb

-- Final Report on this project should be found in this folder, with name:
-  - Final_Report.pdf
-    - This report has links to the presentation video and demo video

 - The full environment, in which this project was developed could be found in:
   - requirements.txt